 There was considerable confusion in workplaces about appropriate measures for workers in vehicles.
 While many vehicles had air conditioning, it was eventually determined that very few were installed with HEPA filters that were effectively filtered out PM2.5 particles.
 This meant that workers had to wear masks inside vehicles, which then caused all the hazards outlined earlier.
 Other vehicles had to be operated with windows open to give workers a proper view of the containers they were picking up and dropping off.
-Eventually it was determined at a meeting of our Health and Safety Representatives that machinery without HEPA filters should not be driven when PM2.5 was above 37.5 micrograms per cubic meter.
+Eventually it was determined that machinery without HEPA filters should not be driven when PM2.5 was above 37.5 micrograms per cubic meter.